openstack-archive/stx-docs/doc/source/installation_guide/latest/index.rst

 Deployment environment setup
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This section describes how to set up the workstation computer which will host the virtual machine(s) where StarlingX will be deployed.
+This section describes how to set up the workstation computer that hosts the virtual machine or machine where StarlingX is deployed.

 ''''''''''''''''''''''''''''''
 Updating your operating system
 ''''''''''''''''''''''''''''''

-Before proceeding with the build, ensure your OS is up to date.
-You’ll first need to update the local database list of available packages:
+Before proceeding with the build, ensure your OS is current.
+You will first need to update the local database list of available packages:

 ::